pipavlo82/r4-vrf-public-spec/README.md

 - Liveness assumptions on multiple parties

 For L2 sequencers and AA bundlers, the operator already controls critical infrastructure.
 Adding cryptographic decentralization without operational decentralization provides minimal security benefit while significantly increasing complexity.
+### What happens if the signer goes offline?

+Answer:

+Verification still works, but no new randomness can be produced.
+R4 VRF is not a liveness protocol — it assumes the operator controls availability.
+See “Threat Model” section.

 ### How is this different from Chainlink VRF?